Br34th7aking/python-notes/serious-python-notes.md

 #### Doug Hellman Interview
 Create some code and run it.
 Have the basic functionality working and then write tests to make sure you've covered all the edge cases.

+## Chapter 3: Documentation and API Practice
+The most common format for Python documentation is the reStructuredText format or reST.
+It's a markup language like Markdown.

+Tool used for working with this format is Sphinx.

+What to include in the documentation?
+* The problem your project is solving - 1/2 sentences
+* License your project is distributed under.
+* Small code example
+* Installation instructions.
+* Links to community support, mailing list, IRC etc.
+* Link to bug tracker s ystem.
+* Link to the source code.
+* README.rst
+* CONTRIBUTING.rst for github, used when someone displays a pull requrest.

+* readthedocs.org

+Sphinx
+pip install sphinx
+sphinx-quickstart
+sphinx-build doc/source doc/build

+Now can open doc/build/index.html and read the documentation I will get back to this chapter later.